How to Get Better Gas Mileage

 How to Improve Your Fuel Economy

-Consumer Guide®'s recommendations for getting better fuel economy may seem like no-brainers, but they really can make a difference.
+Consumer Guide®'s recommendations for getting better gas mileage may seem like no-brainers, but they really can make a difference.
 Our strategy is a three-prong approach: Alter your driving style, maintain your vehicle, and modify your driving mentality.
 Combine any of these tips, and you should start seeing an improvement right away.

 Alter Your Driving Style

-• S-L-O-W D-O-W-N. Going fast is so tempting.
+• Drive slower.
+Going fast is so tempting.
 Not only do we do it to keep up with the flow of traffic, but if we can save even five minutes, it seems worth it.
-But if you're on the highway, driving 60 miles per hour instead of 70 mph will save you 2-4 miles per gallon over the duration of your trip.
+But slower speeds make a big difference.
+With regards to highway speeds, driving 60 miles per hour instead of 70 mph will save you 2-4 miles per gallon over the duration of your trip.

 • Take it easy on the throttle.
-Don't accelerate quickly or stomp on the brakes.
-Coast to a stop.
+Don't engage in rapid acceleration or stomp on the brakes.
+Coast to a stop and utilize cruise control when you can.
 You'll save on fuel as well as wear and tear on your brakes, which will save you even more money.

 • Shut down.
 If you're waiting somewhere for a while, like at a train crossing for instance, turn off your engine.
 Even if it's just for a minute, it can make a difference in your fuel economy, especially if you drive in the city a lot.